apache/shardingsphere/docs/blog/content/material/solution.en.md

 3.Transparency

-In the two access layers of Apache ShardingSphere (Incubating), Sharding-JDBC and Sharding-Proxy, respectively provide the encapsulation for the local transaction interface.
+In the two access layers of Apache ShardingSphere (Incubating), ShardingSphere-JDBC and Sharding-Proxy, respectively provide the encapsulation for the local transaction interface.
 Users can fully use the multiple data sources of horizontal sharding managed by ShardingSphere as one database, and the complete distributed transaction capability can be achieved through the local transaction API.
 Users can transparently switch transaction types in the application.

 The sharding-transaction module consists of three sub-modules: sharding-transaction-core, sharding-transaction-2pc and sharding-transaction-base.